Abhay IFV: 2021–present

 On 28 January 2023, the Defence Research and Development Organisation (DRDO) released a Request for Proposal (RfP) in search of industrial partners for the development of an Advanced Armoured Platform (AAP) with both tracked and wheeled (8×8) variants and a gross vehicle weight of 24 tonnes.
 Both the variants will be amphibious and equipped with compact integrated power pack with automatic transmission, modular ballistic and blast protection, NBC detection and protection and fitted for but not with advanced laser warning, detection and counter-measure system, add-on armour and interface arrangement for loiter munitions and mini UAV.
-Other equipments included advanced sensors including thermal and optical sights.
+Other equipment included advanced sensors including thermal and optical sights.
 A crewless turret with a 30 mm autocannon is also part of the weapons suite.
 The wheeled variant will have run-flat tires.

 On 2 April 2025, a metal cutting ceremony was held at the Pune facility of Tata Advanced Systems (TASL) and Kalyani Strategic Solutions Limited (KSSL) along with DRDO for the Advanced Armoured Platforms (AAP)-Wheeled & Tracked platform.
-The roll out of prototype is planned for October 2025.
+The prototype was rolled out on 25 April 2026.